Ananthapuri Express: Coach composition

-The Ananthapuri Express between Chennai Egmore and Kollam has a rake sharing agreement (RSA) with Uzhavan Express (16865 / 16866) between Chennai and Thanjavur.
+The Ananthapuri Superfast Express between Chennai Egmore and Kollam has a rake sharing agreement (RSA) with Uzhavan Express (16865 / 16866) between Chennai and Thanjavur.
 The primary maintenanced by the four rakes of the express at Tiruchchirappalli (Trichy) coaching depot.

+It is very very likely to get lhb coaches by first quarter of 2026.
+The coach composition will be 10 sleeper coaches, 4 3 ac coaches,3 2ac coaches 1 1 ac coach and 3 Unreserved coaches and 1 car generator(22 coaches).

 Incident

 The engine of 16723 Express caught fire at Kollam Junction on 16 July 2018.